Breathe Free - The risks of testing and treatment outside of your ENT’s office

 Allergy Medication - Over the counter or prescription medications may be used to control your symptoms depending on their severity and your overall goals.
 These will not treat your allergies, but they may help control the symptoms.

-Allergy Immunotherapy (allergy shots or drops) - If you want to treat your allergies in the long term rather than just controlling symptoms, immunotherapy should be something you consider.
+Allergy Immunotherapy (allergy drops) - If you want to treat your allergies in the long term rather than just controlling symptoms, immunotherapy should be something you consider.
 During immunotherapy, your body is introduced to a little of your allergen over a long period of time to “retrain” your body to identify it as harmless.

 This is the only form of treatment that treats your allergies rather than controlling symptoms.